How Councilmember Bobby Henon's Conviction Could Bring Changes To Philadelphia's City Council

 PHILADELPHIA (CBS) — Changes may be coming to City Hall after labor leader John Dougherty and City Councilmember Bobby Henon were found guilty in their federal bribery and corruption trial.

 Henon worked for IBEW Local 98 since the mid-1990s and kept that job after being elected to City Council in 2011.
-Now, some councilmembers are saying members shouldn’t be allowed to keep their second jobs.READ MORE: New Report Shows More People Surviving Lung Cancer Despite It Remaining Leading Cancer Killer
+Now, some councilmembers are saying members shouldn’t be allowed to keep their second jobs.READ MORE: Man Injured After More Than 20 Shots Fired At Frankford Home Full Of Children: Police

 “We have this long history of corruption that was playing out right in front of everyone,” Dr. Charles Gallagher, with La Salle University, said.